SlithyMatt/x16-chasevault/README.md

 Build requirements: gcc, cc65

 Please note at this time that the game is not yet playable.
+It is under active development, so the master branch is not stable.

-The current build will simply generate the opening animation and not respond to any input.
+Last working demo commit: https://github.com/SlithyMatt/x16-chasevault/tree/b1002f89c6f50bcdd771e4bd99a670cafc425a44 This build will simply generate the opening animation and not respond to any input.